 The goal of the club is to support the Campus Kitchen Garden, which provides a sustainable source of nutrition for members of the surrounding community.
 All of the food grown in the garden is organic and the use of pesticides is strictly forbidden.
 Club members use organic practices to control weeds, fertilize the garden, and manage insects and other pests.
 The club’s initial task was to clear out overgrowth from the summer season, and to plant crops to be harvested later in the fall and winter.

-There are two garden workdays each week, and club members are still being recruited.
-Interested students should contact the staff advisor, Willie Jones at firstname.lastname@example.org.
+There are two garden workdays each week, and students are always welcome to participate.
+Interested students should contact the staff advisor, Willie Jones at email@example.com.